solana-labs/ecosystem/projects/steakwallet.md

 twitter: "https://twitter.com/steakwallet"
 ---

-Steakwallet launched with multi-currency support for three blockchains in mid 2021, adding support for SOL and staking by August.
+Steakwallet launched with multi-currency support for three blockchains in mid-2021, adding support for SOL and staking by August.

 After collaborating with the Solana team, support for hundreds of SPL tokens is slated to land in September.